muscaa/fluff-core/README.md

 ## Description

-Fluff Core serves as the essential API for all Fluff libraries.
+Fluff Core serves as the core API for all Fluff libraries.

+### Requirements

+- Java 17

 ## Usage